Om-Amin/MIST-4610-Project/README.md

 3. Query 3 lists the names, expiration dates and emails of members who have cards expiring between the specified periods.
 <img width="985" alt="Screenshot 2024-10-13 at 11 47 14 PM" src="https://github.com/user-attachments/assets/4bae9968-b4c5-4ccc-bf60-312096e86ed2">

-Query 3 allows the library enables managers to perform strategic planning, improve member experience, support retention efforts, and assists in predicting future financial situations.
+Query 3 is useful as it allows the library to improve member retention.
+Using the information provided by the query, the library can proactively reach out to members and encourage renewals.
+This will reduce the risk of losing members and also improve member satisfaction as they feel more valued.
+Additionally, by knowing when large numbers of cards expire, the library can better forecast its financial situation, allowing for more effective budget planning.

 4. Query 4 lists the average rating by genre for media that has more than four reviews.
 <img width="482" alt="Screenshot 2024-10-13 at 11 29 42 PM" src="https://github.com/user-attachments/assets/5a44ea86-131e-48f6-916c-8051ecc64616">